 Anjali Photo Workshops in Cambodia

-The Anjali Photo Workshop is an annual photography workshop organised for the children of Anjali House, an NGO registered in France and Cambodia providing food, shelter and education to almost 125 underprivileged children in Siem Reap, Cambodia.
+The Anjali Photo Workshop is an annual photography workshop organised for the children of Anjali House, an association registered in Cambodia and the USA providing education, basic care, healthcare, and family support to 120 underprivileged children in Siem Reap, Cambodia.